 Colleagues should not be able to tell you’re wearing the same suit; and no matter how restrained from the outside, if your suit has a yellow lining, they will remember it.

 Naturally, style is important.
-Flat-front trousers without turn-ups, and a two-button, single-breasted suit with two side-vents is considered a modern classic and provides the best overall tailored silhouette – cheaper high-street suits lean towards one or no vent as this gives the illusion of shape that otherwise has to be expensively constructed.
-Double-breasted suits are hardest to fit and so best avoided initially.
+Flat-front trousers without turn-ups, and a two-button, single-breasted suit with two side-vents is considered a modern classic and provides the best overall tailored silhouette.
+Cheaper high-street suits lean towards one or no vent as this gives the illusion of shape that otherwise has to be expensively constructed.

 Good fit will make or break any suit – an ill-fitting suit not only looks discreditable, but will wear out faster.
 Here’s the rub too: the standard ready-to-wear suit is created for Mr. Average.
 “His height is 5ft 9in and he has a slight tendency towards rounded shoulders.
 He boasts a 38-inch chest measurement and a 35-inch waist.
 His arms are 32 inches long and his legs are 30 and three-quarter inches (inside measurement),” as Burton once concluded.
 Unless that’s you, finding a good fit will take plenty of trial and error.